 Actions both at directorate, sector and trust wide have been identified.
 These actions will be included in performance meetings reports and available on the website.
-We will be Goal: To eliminate avoidable harm to patients in our care and our staff as shown through a reduction in number of incidents causing severe and extreme harm.
-We believe harm is preventable not inevitable.

-We want to ensure our patients and staff are as safe as possible while under our care and employment and that they are protected from avoidable harm.
-Our goal will be to be below the national average for the number of patient incidents causing severe and able to identify areas for further improvement via the regular auditing of compliance carried out at sector level.
+We will be able to identify areas for further improvement via the regular auditing of compliance carried out at sector level.
 Any further actions will be added to the plan.
 Our regulators will be able see, assess and access evidence with regard to our improvement status at the via our Health Assure system.